gbif/ssg-gb24/content/01_programme/en.md

 **Nodes Steering Group meeting**
 Time: 09:00-12:30
-Venue: TBC
+Venue: University of Helsinki

 *The meeting is open to members of the GBIF Nodes Steering Group*

 **Budget Committee meeting**
 Time: 09:00-12:30
-Venue: TBC
+Venue: University of Helsinki

 *The meeting is open to members of the GBIF Budget Committee*

 **Science Committee meeting**
 Time: 09:00-12:30
-Venue: TBC
+Venue: University of Helsinki

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting**
 Time: 13:30-17:00
-Venue: TBC
+Venue: University of Helsinki

 *The meeting is open to members of the GBIF Executive Committee*